Are you looking to invest in real estate but getting frustrated with the sky-high property prices and constantly getting outbid?

 Cons Of The BRRRR Method

+There are several real estate investment risks so one should have an appropriate risk mitigation plan in place.
 BRRRR investing has several moving parts that add to the risk.

 Since conventional loans are not available for distressed properties, the BRRR investor is stretched thin with expensive hard money loans or risky cash out on their primary.